AzulCerulean/Cthuwu/README.md

 Users are able to sign-up and post recipes on the feed.
 Social media for sharing, discovering and discussing Recipes

-Initially tought of making a tinder-esque recipe sharibng app, but for the lack of time and some issues this is it's current form.
+Initially tought of making a tinder-esque recipe sharing app, but for the lack of time and some issues this is it's current form.
+Ended up being a social media for sharing recipes.

 Here is my initial proposition: https://docs.google.com/document/d/1ayxvvNkaKH9x4EhpN0Rh3d84nRhfSJw0eXUEhCPAe-A/edit?usp=sharing